thebigsleepjoe/TTT-Bots-2/README.md

 It is designed to be as modular as possible, allowing easy customization and expansion.
 It is designed for TTT2 while being fully playable in regular TTT.

 ## How to use
-1. Download the latest version from the Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=1256344426
+1. Download the latest version from the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1256344426).
-2. Start a p2p or dedicated server with sufficient player slots on a map with a navmesh or on one of the included maps.
+2. Start a Peer-to-Peer or SRCDS with sufficient player slots on a map with a navmesh or one of the included maps.
 3. *As a super admin,* either type `!about X` in chat or write `ttt_bot_add X` in the console.
 4. You're done!